aristides1000/advanced_building_blocks_enumerables/README.md

 - You need to [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or [download as zip file](https://www.itprotoday.com/mobile-management-and-security/how-do-i-download-files-github) the repository on your device.
 - [Unzip](http://www.e7z.org/open-zip.htm) the repository or just clone it using git or github.
-- Grab the bubble_sort.rb file and open it on your favorite online code editor, for example [repl.it.](https://replit.com/)
+- Grab the enumerable_methods.rb file and open it on your favorite online code editor, for example [repl.it.](https://replit.com/)
 - If you want to see the source code of the files located in my repository, you can do it through a [code editor of your choice](https://www.elegantthemes.com/blog/resources/best-code-editors), I recommend using [VSCode](https://code.visualstudio.com/), first, you must [install it by following these steps](https://code.visualstudio.com/docs), then you must [open the folder containing my repository in your local repository](https://thisdavej.com/right-click-on-windows-folder-and-open-with-visual-studio-code/#:~:text=You%20can%20now%20navigate%20to,with%20VS%20Code%E2%80%9D%20as%20well.) and [open each of the files](https://code.visualstudio.com/docs/editor/editingevolved) to see their content.
-- If you have any questions or problems about how to run this project, you can leave me a comment in the [issues section](https://github.com/aristides1000/Advanced_Building_Blocks_Bubble_Sort/issues) of this repository, I am more than willing to help you.
+- If you have any questions or problems about how to run this project, you can leave me a comment in the [issues section](https://github.com/aristides1000/advanced_building_blocks_enumerables/issues) of this repository, I am more than willing to help you.

 ### Usage
-Run Bubble_sort.rb with [Ruby V.3.0.0](https://www.ruby-lang.org/es/downloads/).
+Run enumerable_methods.rb with [Ruby V.3.0.0](https://www.ruby-lang.org/es/downloads/).

 ### Run tests
 Linters errors